Skip to main content

 Using the CLI Directly

-When to use this: Use the CLI if you prefer traditional command-line tools, want to script skill management, or are not using Claude Code.
+When to use this: Use the CLI if you prefer traditional command-line tools, want to script skill management, or are not using an MCP client.

 1 Install the Skillsmith CLI